congtuong/agentic_rag/README.md

 This is my simple RAG AI agent research project.
 The project is a simple web server that can handle the request from the client and response with the result of the RAG AI agent.

+## Project Flow

+The basic flow of the application is as follows:

+1. **User Login**: Users authenticate and log in to the system.
+2. **Upload Documents**: Users can upload documents that they want the AI agent to learn from.
+3. **Create a Custom Chatbot**: Based on the uploaded documents, multiple personalized RAG-based chatbot is created for each user.
+4. **Interact with the Chatbot**: Users can then chat with their custom chatbot, which leverages retrieval-augmented generation for accurate and context-aware responses.

+> This architecture lays the foundation for developing a **SaaS platform** that provides **customized chatbots** for companies or individuals.
+Each user or organization can have its own isolated chatbot environment powered by the documents they upload.

 ## System overview

 This project contains 5 main parts: